Fiji: Demographics

 The 2017 census found that the population of Fiji was 884,887, compared to the population of 837,271 in the 2007 census.
 The population density at the time of the 2007 census was 45.8 inhabitants per square kilometre.
 The life expectancy in Fiji was 72.1 years.
 Since the 1930s the population of Fiji has increased at a rate of 1.1% per year.
 The median age of the population was 29.9, and the gender ratio was 1.03 males per 1 female.

+Fiji's score on the 2024 Global Hunger Index (GHI) is 10.2, which indicates a moderate level of hunger.

 Ethnic groups

-The population of Fiji is mostly made up of native Fijians, who are Melanesians (54.3%), although many also have Polynesian ancestry; and Indo-Fijians (38.1%), descendants of Indian contract labourers brought to the islands by the British colonial powers in the 19th century.
+The population of Fiji is mostly made up of native Fijians (54.3%), who are Melanesians, although many also have Polynesian ancestry; and Indo-Fijians (38.1%), descendants of Indian contract labourers brought to the islands by the British colonial powers in the 19th century.
 The percentage of the population of Indo-Fijian descent has declined significantly over the last two decades through migration for various reasons.
 Indo-Fijians suffered reprisals for a period after the coup of 2000.
 Relationships between ethnic Fijians and Indo-Fijians in the political arena have often been strained, and the tension between the two communities has dominated politics in the islands for the past generation.
 The level of political tension varies among different regions of the country.

 About 1.2% of the population is Rotuman – natives of Rotuma Island, whose culture has more in common with countries such as Tonga or Samoa than with the rest of Fiji.
 There are also small but economically significant groups of Europeans, Chinese, and other Pacific island minorities.

 The membership of other ethnic groups is about 4.5%.
 3,000 people or 0.3% of the people living in Fiji are from Australia.

 The concept of family and community is of great importance to Fijian culture.
 Within the indigenous communities many members of the extended family will adopt particular titles and roles of direct guardians.
 Kinship is determined through a child's lineage to a particular spiritual leader, so that a clan is based on traditional customary ties as opposed to actual biological links.
 These clans, based on the spiritual leader, are known as a matangali.
 Within the matangali are a number of smaller collectives, known as the mbito.
 The descent is patrilineal, and all the status is derived from the father's side.